How to Size and Fit a Kids Bike Helmet

 - v – the side straps make a V with the adjustable clip forming the bottom of the V just below the ear lobe.

-- 2 – you should be able to get a maximum of 2 fingers under the chin strap when fastened.
-The straps should not be twisted
+- 2 – you should be able to get a maximum of 2 fingers under the chin strap when fastened. …so it is firm but comfortable under the chin, You SHOULD NOT be able to pull the chin strap up and over the chin

 PADS

 A street style often comes with two sets of pads, one thicker than the other.
 Usually these pads are secured by velcro sticking to inside surfaces of the helmet shell.
 You can take advantage of the pads to create a good match to the shape of your child’s head.
 This is important in street style helmets that often have a single chin strap so need to have a firm fit onto the head.
 Detachable and washable pads are ideal especially if your child tends to sweat.
-The Multisport Helmet has different pad thicknesses to adjust for size.Â
+The Multisport Helmet has different pad thicknesses to adjust for size.

 DIAL/SLIDE